The Golden Rule in Porcelain Repair: Staying True to its Original Texture

-1. Properties and Importance of Porcelain
+1. Characteristics and Importance of Porcelain

 a) Aesthetic Integrity